Help Build Support for Engineering

 Join us in honoring Professor Akula Venkatram's retirement after 26 years of service to the Marlan and Rosemary Bourns College of Engineering by helping to establish the Akula Venkatram Mechanical Engineering Scholarship to provide support for undergraduate students in the department of Mechanical Engineering.
 Our goal is to raise more than $25,000 to establish this new endowment.

-University of California, Riverside is a 501(c)(3) charitable organization and gifts to this project are tax deductible to the extent allowed by State and Federal law.
+University of California, Riverside Foundation is a 501(c)(3) charitable organization and gifts to these projects are tax deductible to the extent allowed by State and Federal law.